sntpatel/PIC24_Interfaces/README.md

 # PIC24_Interfaces
-Code for Scheduler using timer interrupt,
+Code for Scheduler using timer interrupts and interface to the peripharals